DePayFi/depay-evm-router/docs/testing/mainnet-forking.md

 ### Load existed contract on mainnet

-There are two possible ways,
+There are two possible ways:

-Get contract by name.
+1. Get a contract by name.
 It will try to lookup in network context for related address:

 ```typescript
 function getContractByName(queryString: string, network: string = 'mainnet')
 ```

-Get contract instance by name and address:
+2. Get a contract instance by name and address:

 ```typescript
 function getContractByNameAddAddress(contractName: string, contractAddress: string = zeroAddress): Promise<Contract>